Public History Alumni

 Kristin Leahy graduated from UMass Amherst's Public History program in 2004.
 Since then, her work has taken her on a rather interesting, and unexpected historic preservation path.
 Following Hurricane Katrina, Kristin worked with FEMA to review renovation, demolition, and restoration projects to help make preservation-minded decisions within New Orleans.
 After living out of a suitcase for far too long, she took the lead Historic Preservation Specialist/Cultural Resources Manager for the Army National Guard Headquarters in DC.
 With the Army National Guard, she worked with facilities all over the country to determine appropriate approaches to renovating buildings, developing ways to proactively engage with Tribes on their preservation concerns, and work with facilities managers responsible for managing properties listed on or eligible for the National Register of Historic Places.
 That work continued with the Department of the Army in San Antonio where the preservation and environmental staff were located.
 There she worked on critical preservation issues including building preservation, considerations for handling and maintaining Tribal sacred sites, and started engaging in similar challenges faced by environmental counterparts including considerations for endangered species, critical habitat, and how to meet the Army's mission when it sometimes seemed contradictory to preserving historic properties and endangered species.
 After time there, she returned to DC and FEMA as the Agency's Environmental Officer (EO) responsible for managing environmental compliance requirements of the agency nationally.
 Now, Kristin works with a team of professionals both at Headquarters and in FEMA's Regional Offices who are trained in environmental and historic preservation compliance concerns.
 Together, the team integrates the protection and enhancement of environmental, historic, and cultural resources into FEMA's mission, programs and activities; ensures that FEMA's activities and programs related to disaster response and recovery, hazard mitigation, and emergency preparedness comply with federal environmental and historic preservation laws and executive orders; and provides environmental and historic preservation technical assistance to FEMA staff, local, State and Federal partners, and grantees and subgrantees.

 I have a B.A. in Film from Emerson College with a minor in photography.
 My career interests are in Visual Arts archives, historical research for American documentary filmmaking, and multi-media exhibitions.
 My other academic fields at UMass were queer studies and the globalization and dynamics of social movements.
 Since UMass combines Museum Studies with History, I was able to study a range of topics in the program that pertain to my career goals.
 I have interned in the Audio-Visual Archives at the John F. Kennedy Presidential Library and Museum in Boston, the DEFA Film Library at UMass, as well as at the Harvard Film Archive, Harvard University.
 I worked with the Art and Technology Department to develop an exhibition at the Firehouse Theatre in Harlem, New York, proving historic visual material for the exhibit, and also to provide technical work for the theatrical performances.
 After completing my M.A., I decided to pursue another graduate degree, and entered the Film Studies program at New York University.
-I was Video Platform Manager at VivaKi Nerve Center, but have been working as Vice President of Platform Strategy at Optimatic Media, Inc. since May 2013.
+I was Video Platform Manager at VivaKi Nerve Center, became Vice President of Platform Strategy at Optimatic Media, Inc. in May 2013, and as of March 2017 am product leader at OfferLogic.

 A social studies teacher before she decided to pusue an MA in History, Jennifer during her years as a student at UMass, worked fro the Porter-Phelps-Huntington Historic House Museum in nearby Hadley, Massachusetts.
 After graduation she returned home to Minnesota, where she accepted a position at the Oliver Kelley Homestead, a living history museum operated by the Minnesota Historical Society.
 Since 2005 she has been an Education Outreach Specialist for MHS, where among other things she helped produce Northern Lights, the well-received social studies textbook and curriculum for Minnesota sixth graders.